 The shroud of Turin and the sudarium of Oviedo (northern Spain) have undergone extensive scientific research.
 The bloodstains on both cloths come from a dead male with type AB blood.

-In Hebrew tradition, blood is holy, because it is considered the seat of life.
+In Hebrew tradition, blood is holy, because it is considered the seat of life and as a form of atonement.
 When a person dies, all blood should be collected and buried together with the corpse.
-Thus, the sudarium of Oviedo was placed over the head of Jesus immediately after his death to stop the bleeding from his mouth and nose.
-Later, the holy coif, made of eight layers of gauze and preserved in Cahors, France, was pulled over his head.
+The blood cloth of Oviedo was thus placed over the head immediately after death and pressed in two layers onto the mouth and nose as His body was taken down from the cross.
+The outline of the hand that exerted the pressure is visible on the relic.
+Later, the holy coif, made of eight layers of gauze and preserved in Cahors, France, was pulled over His head and used to fix His lower jaw in place.
 Then the entire body was wrapped in the shroud of Turin.

 - The Holy Coif, Pala d’Oro, St. Mark’s Basilica, Venice